emyrue/contractor_api/README.md

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder by running the following command:

 - git clone git@github.com:emyrue/contractor_api.git

+You will need to create your own encrypted credentials file and add these values:

+- devise_jwt_secret_key
+- secret_key_base
+- sendmail_password
+- sendmail_username
+- frontend_app_url
+- admin_code

+You will also need to create your own git-ignored master.key file.
+The sendmail_password and sendmail_username will have to be set up in gmail.

 ### Install